 Each webpage must have a unique title.
 This is important for reasons other than SEO.
 Page titles are often shared in tweets and used as text when your website is bookmarked.
 For this reason descriptive, unique titles are very important.

 Let’s look at a “Cosmetic Surgeon” website.
-It could have ‘plastic and cosmetic surgery’ as its main homepage keywords.
+It could have ‘plastic and medical surgery’ as its main homepage keywords.

 For example, the homepage title would be something to the effect of “Plastic & Cosmetic Surgery Surgeon Bondi Junction Sydney | Dr Naveen Somia” Then other pages in the website could focus on more specific services that are popular queries, such as: